Meetings and minutes

 UEB members are responsible for cascading information from UEB meetings to their own areas and minutes of meetings are available on these web pages, with appropriate provision for closed items.

 UEB usually meets weekly, on Tuesdays.
 Every fortnight there is a business meeting, with a formal agenda, papers and minutes.
-Every alternate week, there is a more informal meeting providing an opportunity for discussion of strategic items, for briefings and training, or blue sky thinking.
+Every alternate week, there is a more informal meeting providing an opportunity for discussion of strategic issues, briefings and training.
 These informal meetings do not have minutes and if decisions are taken they are recorded in the minutes of the next formal meeting.

 Papers should then be emailed to firstname.lastname@example.org as soon as possible and no later than 12 noon on the Wednesday preceding the meeting date.

 - Clearly detail the name of the UEB sponsor and author/s at the beginning of the paper